jsscmnhn/shady_amsterdam/docs/api.md

 > - **`max_workers`** — *int*: The number of parallel processes to process the LAZ files.
 >
 > **RETURNS**
-> - *(none)*: The function processes the .LAZ files, creates corresponding CHM .tif files, and saves them to the output folder.
+> - *(Nothing)*: The function processes the .LAZ files, creates corresponding CHM .tif files, and saves them to the output folder.
 Optionally deletes the original .LAZ files if `remove` is set to True.

 ---